 If you have irritated skin (think: eczema or dermatitis), reach for lavender (a natural antiseptic), rose hip or flaxseed oils, which Rudu says are ideal for soothing stressed-out skin.

-right and wrong way to apply oils.
+There’s a right and wrong way to apply oils.

 Rudu says oils can have a luminous effect and hydrating properties, but you have to know how to properly apply it in order to reap the max amount of benefits.
 The best way to apply them?
 Using your hands.
 “Apply oils with your fingertips and gently pat them into the skin,” she explains, adding that we should avoid the nose and chin areas.
 “These areas are more prone to sebum production.”

-order will boost efficacy.
+Going in order will boost efficacy.

 “One thing to always remember before applying oils is to exfoliate your skin right before,” Rudu says, explaining that eliminating dead skin cells will allow oils to properly penetrate and sink into the skin.
 Another key tip to stay as dewy as possible: Use a serum before your oil.
 “Serums provide hydration, then the oil then locks it in.”